Robert Bates

 Known for being the type of guy who’d help out older people, his murder devastated family and friends from across the U.S.

-In their search for the person who shot Bates, investigators gave the KETV NewsWatch 7 (Omaha) I-Team extraordinary access to evidence in the case, including the disturbing surveillance video that documented the last moments of Bates’ life.
+In their search for the person who shot Bates, investigators gave the KETV NewsWatch 7 (Omaha) I-Team extraordinary access to evidence in the case, including the disturbing surveillance video documenting Bates’ last moments.

 “This has been a very tough case,” said Chad Driver, a lead investigator with the Pottawattamie County Sheriff’s Department.